 Welcome to Stage 1, let’s go die together.
 Here, we have three Lisas (fire Neostone Agents) and two Yens (wind Rakshasas)

-The Threat: So this one’s actually a two-fer of threats.
+So this one’s actually a two-fer of threats.
 Both Yen and Lisa are equally threats, but in different ways.
 Lisa’s third skill, Attack Command, will have her cleanse her allies of all harmful effects, and then four randomly selected allies (one of them being herself) will attack a specific target.

 Yen, meanwhile, has a passive that gains her chances to get an additional turn, and the chance goes up the more turns she gets without activating her passive.
 It’s really not fun to deal with.
 Both Lisa and Yen are equally good on their own, but somehow this specific combo is quite a deadly one, especially in the higher levels of HoH.

-The Solution: Bring AoE stunners to the table.
+Bring AoE stunners to the table.
 Seriously, having at least one mon who can stun everyone is a gamechanger, especially in HoH and when you can’t just burst nuke everyone down.
 Someone like Veromos or any Chakram Dancer paired like Maruna works like an absolute charm here.
 And anyway, you should already have a Vero by now, if you’ve fused him to break into GB10.

 Do you know how much trouble I had taking the screenshot of Stage 2?
 For some reason, it just wouldn’t take the screenshot.
 I had to try at least ten times after I realized I didn’t get it the first time.
 Stage two has three Olivias (wind Neostone Agents) and two Fedoras (water Death Knights)

-The Threat: This stage is mostly just support units, but Fedora can be annoying to deal with.
+This stage is mostly just support units, but Fedora can be annoying to deal with.
 His third skill, Decline, cleanses all harmful effects off of his allies, plants Endure on them all for one turn and Immunity for two turns as well.

 And again, as mentioned in the section of “Is Emma Usable,” Olivia is just great in general.
 Her second skill?
 Complete cleanse on an ally and fills their attack bar to the max.
 Third skill?
 50% attack bar decrease on an enemy and 3-turn defense buff on all allies.
 She’s like the anti-Galleon!

-The Solution: Focus on Fedora first.
+Focus on Fedora first.
 Holy poo, I cannot stress how much I hated Fedora in stage 2.
 The worst part about it is that he always manages to first, so all the DoTs that I may have on everyone will be almost immediately cleansed as soon as he gets the turn.
 I hated him.